Tim Cook visited Good Morning America and said things

 Tim: Well here's the way I look at it.
 I love what I do deeply.
 28 years ago, I walked into Apple, and I've loved every day of it since.
 We've had ups and downs, but the people I work with are so amazing.
 They bring out the best in me, and hopefully I can bring out the best in them.
 And Michael, I can't imagine life without Apple.

-I’m not worried that Apple is positioning itself as a political arm of the White House, but it’s enough to make me worry about just where the hell Apple is going to be by the end of Trump’s second term.
-To one degree or another, Tim's extracurricular demonstrations of support add credibility to White House policies that have nothing to do with where the cover glass of the iPhone Pro comes from.
-He can't possibly be unaware of this.
+I’m not worried that Apple is positioning itself as a political arm of the White House.
+But the overall situation makes me worry about just where the hell Apple is going to be by the end of Trump’s second term.
+To one degree or another, Tim's extracurricular demonstrations of support add credibility to this White House as a whole.
+All of it.
+Including White House policies that have nothing to do with where the cover glass of the iPhone Pro comes from.

 (This was still 2024.
 So Siri probably responded with “According to Wikipedia, ‘Trump’ is spelled with one ’T’.”)